Resources

 NHSGGC Perinatal Mental Health Service

 Scotland’s first specialist perinatal mental health inpatient and community service for mothers, babies and their families.
-We are a comprehensive service providing care and treatment to women who are pregnant or are up to one year postnatal and are at risk of, or are affected by, mental illness.
-We also offer expert advice to women considering pregnancy if they are at risk of a serious mental illness.
+A comprehensive service providing care and treatment to women who are pregnant or are up to one year postnatal and are at risk of, or are affected by, mental illness.
+Also offers expert advice to women considering pregnancy if they are at risk of a serious mental illness.

 Web: https://www.nhsggc.scot/hospitals-services/services-a-to-z/perinatal-mental-health-service/